vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Vega supports on-chain proposals for creating markets and assets, and changing network parameters, markets and assets.
 Vega also supports freeform proposals for community suggestions that will not be enacted on-chain.

-Taking part in governance is a way for tokenholders and community members to contribute to improve the network, and to add value for other network participants.
+Taking part in governance by voting, or by proposing additions/changes with community support, is a way for tokenholders and community members to contribute to improve the network, and to add value for other network participants.

 :::info
 Try out proposing markets using [Fairground](https://fairground.wtf), Vega's testnet.
 :::

 ### Lifecycle of a governance proposal
-Before proposing an addition or change to the network, it's worth considering what it contributes to the network, and if it would have enough support to pass a governance vote.
+Proposing an addition or change to the network requires community support.
+It's worth considering what it contributes to the network, and if it would have enough support to pass a governance vote.
 You'll have a better chance of positively contributing to the network if you confirm there is support off-chain before submitting a proposal.

 #### 1. Sense checking proposal idea (off-chain)
 Before submitting a proposal, it's recommended that you share an outline of your proposed action informally in a new topic on the [community forum](https://community.vega.xyz/) Governance section, with a "sense-check" tag.
 You can find out if there is sufficient interest in making a change.